wyeworks/richardburton/README.md

 ## Backend

-Define the following environmentt variables on a `dev.secrets.exs` file inside the `backend` folder.environment.
+Define the following environment variables on a `dev.secrets.exs` file inside the `backend/config` folder.
 Format is as keyword arguments to a `config :richard_burton` function.

 ```elixir
 config :richard_burton, key1: value1, key2: value2